Duke Launches Master’s Program in Cybersecurity

 The cybersecurity master’s program joins other new Duke graduate degree and certificate programs focused on leading-edge marketplace engineering disciplines, such as financial technology (FinTech) and artificial intelligence for product innovation.

-The master’s program in cybersecurity, Lenz said, is available to all qualified students, including mid-career professionals with undergraduate degrees in engineering or computer science who are interested in acquiring cybersecurity knowledge and skills.
+The master’s program in cybersecurity, Lenz said, is available to all qualified students, including mid-career professionals with undergraduate degrees in engineering, computer science or similar fields of study who are interested in acquiring cybersecurity knowledge and skills.

 Online and on-campus students learn together, with all courses offered either live or on-demand.
 All students take the same classes, learn from the same faculty and earn the same Duke master’s degree.